paulrostorp/vscode-jsonnet-ng/README.md

 default this is `shift+ctrl+i`, or `shift+cmd+i` on macOS), and the preview pane will open as in the picture above.

+For the formatting feature you have to configure `jsonnet.fmtExecutablePath` in you `setting.json`.
+After this you can use **Format document** feature.

 ## Customization

 This extension exposes the following settings, which can be customized